ARMmbed/uvisor/README.md

 Currently the only supported platform is:
 - Freescale FRDM-K64F (GCC ARM Embedded toolchain).

-### µvisor design philosophy
+## The uVisor design philosophy

 The need for security features applies across a wide range of today’s IoT products.
 We at ARM are convinced that many IoT security problems can be solved with standardized building blocks.

-The µvisor project is one of these basic building blocks – complementary to other important blocks like robust communication stacks, safe firmware update and secure crypto libraries.
+The uVisor project is one of these basic building blocks – complementary to other important blocks like robust communication stacks, safe firmware update and secure crypto libraries.

-The design philosophy of µvisor is to provide hardware-enforced compartments (sandboxes) for individual code blocks by limiting access to memories and peripherals using the existing hardware security features of Cortex-M micro-controllers.
+The design philosophy of uVisor is to provide hardware-enforced compartments (sandboxes) for individual code blocks by limiting access to memories and peripherals using the existing hardware security features of Cortex-M micro-controllers.

 Breaking the established flat security model of micro-controllers apart into compartmentalized building blocks results in high security levels as the reach of flaws or external attacks can be limited to less sensitive function blocks.
 Convenient remote recovery from malware infection or faulty code can be guaranteed as recovery code and security checks can be protected even against local attackers that can run code on the device.

-A basic example for µvisor is preventing unauthorized access to flash memory from faulty or compromised code.
+A basic example for uVisor is preventing unauthorized access to flash memory from faulty or compromised code.
 This not only prevents malware from getting resident on the device, but also enables protection of device secrets like cryptographic keys.

 Services built on top of our security layer can safely depend on an unclonable trusted identity, secure access to internet services and benefit from encryption key protection.

 ### Hardware-enforced IoT security

 It is obvious to developers that security-critical functions like SSL libraries need thorough vetting when security matters are involved.
 It is less obvious that the same level of attention is needed for all other components in the system, too.
 In the traditional micro-controller security model bugs in a single system component compromise all the other components in the system.

 When comparing the huge amount of code involved in maintaining WiFi connections or enabling ZigBee or BLE communication, it becomes obvious that the resulting attack surface is impossible to verify and thus compromises device security – especially as important parts of the stack are often available in binary format only.

 To make things even harder, the recovery from a common class of security flaws – the execution of arbitrary code by an attacker – can lead to a situation where remote recovery becomes impossible.
 The attacker can run code on the target device which infects further updates for the malware to become resident.

 Even a hardware-enforced root of trust and a secure boot loader will not fix that problem.
 The resident malware can run safely from RAM and can decide to block commands for resetting the device or erasing the flash as part of a denial-of-service attack.

 The same is true for extraction of security keys by an attacker; it is impossible to rotate security keys safely, as an attacker will see key updates in real time and plain-text once running code on the device.

-To fix that situation to our advantage, we need to reduce the attack surface as much as we can by using µvisor to shield critical peripherals from most of the code base.
+To fix that situation to our advantage, we need to reduce the attack surface as much as we can by using uVisor to shield critical peripherals from most of the code base.
 Attackers can now compromise the untrusted side containing the application logic and communication stack without affecting security on the private side, which holds basic crypto functions and the actual keys.
 As the private side is now impervious to attacks and cannot be compromised, it can safely reason about the security state of the public side.

 By utilizing a server-bound crypto watchdog, the private side can enforce communication to the server, even through malware-infested code on the public side.
 In case of doubt, the private side or the remote server can reliably reset or re-flash the public side to a clean state.

 This safety network enables fast innovation, as security flaws in the public state are safely recoverable after the product is shipped.
 Security keys are protected and can keep their validity and integrity even after a malware attack has been successfully stopped.

 Code for the public state can be developed rapidly and does not have to go through the same level of security reasoning as the code in the private state, resulting in quick innovations and a faster time to market.

 Recovery from security bugs becomes painless as firmware updates can be reliably enforced.

-### Technical details
+## Technical details

 Independently from target-specific implementations, the uVisor:
 * is initialized right after device start-up;
 * runs in privileged mode;